 I recently read about a dad who dialed 911 when he discovered that his teenage daughter had posted naked pictures of herself on Facebook.
 He was desperate, and to him this was an emergency.
 The dispatcher, though, wasn’t amused.
 She wasn’t in the position to do anything about it, because she wasn’t the girl’s parent.
 He was.

-Unfortunately, by the time the Parenting Power Struggle rages in the teen years winning it is much harder.
-It’s easier to have an effect when children are younger.
+Unfortunately, by the time the Parenting Power Struggle rages in the teen years, winning it is much harder.
+Power struggles with children are easier to defeat than power struggles with teenagers.
 Yet too many parents give up in the early years, perhaps without even realizing it.
 Their kids don’t want to go to bed until midnight, so they stay up late.
-The kids want to eat junk food, so the parents serve chicken fingers.
+The kids want to eat junk food, and are picky eaters when anything else is in front of them, so the parents serve chicken fingers.
 Because of the absence of arguments, the parents feel like the children are obeying—after all, they’ve found no need for discipline.
 But children can’t obey if no rules are laid down.
 The parents have thrown in the towel.

 If, instead, we let our little ones rule, you’ll find your parenting more like a right-side up pyramid: you’ll have to crack down hard in their teen years.
 Just when you should be loosening the strings to let them out of the nest, you’re tightening them because you’re scared of what they’ll do.